carasaj/bank_churn_model/README.md

 ## Hyperparameters

 No major hyperparameter tuning was needed.
-While GridSearch was done to explore the best possible values, only the following were changed:
+GridSearch was done to explore the best possible values, only the following were changed:

 `n_estimators=500`